 Table 4.3.4 shows the level of provision for children and young people in each area.
 The current level of provision of 0.03 hectares per 1,000 population across Wirral as a whole is noticeably lower than the 0.25 hectares per 1,000 population suggested by FIT.
-It is therefore recommended that the FIT suggested standard is used in helping to determine future provision requirements, again in line with approach already adopted in the UDP; with the current provision level for Wirral only being used to highlight existing shortfalls.
+It is therefore recommended that the FIT suggested standard is used in helping to determine future provision requirements; with the current provision level for Wirral only being used in the interim to highlight existing shortfalls.

-The Birkenhead Suburban and Heswall Urban areas are identified as having the main quantity shortfall against the current Wirral provision level.
+The Birkenhead Suburban and Heswall Urban areas are identified as having the main quantity shortfalls against the current Wirral provision level.